Shares in Powerhouse Energy Group PLC (LON:PHE) have doubled this year but the company is still valued at a micro £12mln.

 Its G3-UHt system transforms rubbish into electricity with no toxic by-products and effectively zero greenhouse gases.

-The latest update from the waste-to-energy specialist revealed that it has secured up to £500,000 in funding from a “large corporate partner”.
+In June the waste-to-energy specialist revealed that it had secured up to £500,000 in funding from a “large corporate partner”.

 That cash will be used to fund various permit applications for its G3-UHt demonstration unit as well as the first five complete systems.